jecki/DHParser/documentation_src/manuals/03_transform.rst

-The same effect can also be achieved by early tree-reduction during the parsing stage (see :ref:`Simplifying Trees <simplifying_syntax_trees>` in the documentation of the :doc:`01_ebnf`-module.) by listing the symbol "_known_environment" in the ``@disposable``-directeive at the beginning of the grammar.
+The same effect can also be achieved by early tree-reduction during the parsing stage (see :ref:`Simplifying Trees <simplifying_syntax_trees>` in the documentation of the :doc:`01_ebnf`-module.) by listing the symbol "_known_environment" in the ``@disposable``-directive at the beginning of the grammar.
 In cases as simple as this one, it is preferable way to eliminate superfluous nodes as early as possible by using the ``@disposable``-directive.

-The opposite case where you want to reatain the parent node but eliminate a single child is demonstrated by the following entry.
+The opposite case where you want to retain the parent node but eliminate a single child is demonstrated by the following entry.
 The symbol "inline_math" is meant to mark mathematical notation that occurs within the text of a paragraph.
 LaTeX has two different sets of symbols, ``\( ... \)`` and ``$ ... $`` to mark
-the begining and end of a stretch of inline maths, which are captured by "_im_bracket" and "_im_dollar"-symbol, respectively.
+the beginning and end of a stretch of inline maths, which are captured by "_im_bracket" and "_im_dollar"-symbol, respectively.
 Thus, "inline_math" is defined in the grammar as ``inline_math = _im_bracket | _im_dollar``.
-Hower, this time we are only interested in the fact that some piece of text is a piece of inline math and not what set of delimiters has been used to mark it as such.
+However, this time we are only interested in the fact that some piece of text is a piece of inline math and not what set of delimiters has been used to mark it as such.
-Therefore we use the :py:func:`DHParser.transform.reduce_single_child`-primitive to eliminate the child node while transfering it data to the parent.
+Therefore we use the :py:func:`DHParser.transform.reduce_single_child`-primitive to eliminate the child node while transferring it data to the parent.

 Again, the same can more efficiently be achieved by adding the symbols "_im_bracket" and "_im_dollar" to the list of disposable symbols at the top of the grammar.
 However, when still developing the grammar, it can, for debugging purposes, still be helpful to eliminate them during the tree-transformation stage and not already while parsing.
-Once it has been superseeded by the disposable directive, the ``reduce_single_child``-primitive should be removed from the table, because - other than the ``replace_by_single_child``-primitive it can produce undesired side effect if the child to be reduced to its parent
+Once it has been superseded by the disposable directive, the ``reduce_single_child``-primitive should be removed from the table, because - other than the ``replace_by_single_child``-primitive it can produce undesired side effect if the child to be reduced to its parent